surveycto/twilio-control/README.md

 ## Description

 This is a complement to the [twilio-call](https://github.com/surveycto/twilio-call/blob/master/README.md) field plug-in.
-For more great Twilio-related resources, check out our support article on [using Twilio in SurveyCTO](https://docs.google.com/document/d/1jovqNXwO30pCTF3gkXdDodgxcvHLhbljmzXdLgUPchY/edit?usp=sharing).
+For more great Twilio-related resources, check out our Support Center article on [using Twilio in SurveyCTO](https://docs.google.com/document/d/1jovqNXwO30pCTF3gkXdDodgxcvHLhbljmzXdLgUPchY/edit?usp=sharing).

 This field plug-in can be used to stop, delete, or start a recording for an active Twilio call.
-This should be attached to a *select_one* field that has a value of `1` if consent is approved, and a value of `0` if consent is denied (the included "yesno" choice list will work well).

 [![](extras/readme-images/beta-release-download.jpg)](https://github.com/surveycto/twilio-control/raw/master/twilio-control.fieldplugin.zip)

-### Feature list
+### Features

 * Stop all recordings for a call.
 * Stop-and-delete all recordings for a call.
 * Start a recording for a call.
 * Confirm by the enumerator if consent was approved or denied.
 * Pause until action is confirmed.
-The enumerator will not be able to continue until the action is successfully completed, or when a certain amount of time has passed after confirming the action (see [Timeout](#Timeout) below to learn more).
+The enumerator will not be able to continue until the action is completed, or when a certain amount of time has passed after confirming the action (see [Timeout](#Timeout) below to learn more).
-* Track any issues that may arise, and store the recording URL if it is started.
+* Record issues that may arise, and store the recording URL if it is started.

 ### Data format

+This field plug-in should be attached to a *select_one* field that has a value of `1` if consent is approved, and a value of `0` if consent is denied (the included "yesno" choice list will work well).

 The field value will be simple, since it will have a value of either `1` or `0`, depending on the choice selected.
-Some data will also be stored in the metadata.
+Important data will also be stored in the metadata.

 #### Metadata

 The metadata will be in two parts, separated by a pipe `|`.

-The first part is a success code about whether the action was completed successfully or not:
+The first part is a result code about whether the action was successful or not:
 `0`: The action failed in some way, followed by details of the issue `1`: The action completed successfully
 `2`: No action was taken, because none was needed

-This can be important, since if the action failed for some reason, you may want to go into your Twilio console and manually delete the recording.
+The result code can be important, since if the action failed for some reason, you may want to go into your Twilio console and manually delete the recording.
 This is rare, but it is important to look out for.

 The second part is details about the code.
 If the code is a `0`, then it will give details about why it failed.
 If the code is a `1`, and the `action` is 'start' (see [*Parameters*](#parameters) below), then this will be the URL to the recording information.